Getting a parking permit

 How to use your permit

-The permits are not permanently affixed to the vehicle.
-Therefore, one permit may be used for more than one vehicle.
+The permits have a removable adhesive and are not permanently affixed to the vehicle.
+One permit may be used for more than one vehicle, however, additional permits are available to purchase from the Financial Services window inside Door 1 of the Northway Building for $10.

 These parking lots will be patrolled, and cars without permits will be ticketed.

-Unpaid parking tickets will be recorded and will prohibit a student from registering for classes, obtaining transcripts, or enrolling at another MnSCU institution.
+Unpaid parking tickets will be recorded and will prohibit a student from registering for classes, obtaining transcripts, or enrolling at another Minnesota State institution.

 Please note that the purchase of a permit does not guarantee the availability of a parking space at all times at the door nearest your classroom.